openmobilityfoundation/mobility-data-specification/ladot-draft-dockless-rules.md

 **City** means the City of Los Angeles.

-**Customer** means a personor organization that buys a mobility service from an Operator.
+**Customer** means a person or organization that buys a mobility service from an Operator.

 **Municipality** means a city or a town that has corporate status and local government.

-**Program** means the Dockless On-DemandPersonal MobilityBeta withinthe City.
+**Program** means the Dockless On-Demand Personal Mobility Beta withinthe City.

 **Operator** means a company that operates a Mobility-as-a-Service company within a Municipality.